 The decision-makers look at a number of factors surrounding your application.
-This may include, but is not limited to the following:
+This may include the following:

 They’ll check if you have an intention to leave the UK at the end of your visit.
 This can be normally be done by clearly stating your intention: 1.
 When you intend to travel; 2.
 What exactly you intend to do here; 3.
 What arrangements you have made to facilitate your stay here (accommodation, maintenance, your schedule of stay in the UK).

 They’ll also want to make you that you have no intention of living in the UK for extended periods through frequent or successive visits or make the UK their main home.
-Here they are most likely to check your previous immigration history and also your plans for your trip to the UK.
+Here they are most likely to check your previous immigration history.
+You’ll also need to disclose your plans for your trip to the UK.
 It is therefore absolutely crucial to submit a letter in support of your application clearly explaining this.

 Also, the decision-makers are under the obligation to check that you are genuinely seeking entry for a purpose that is permitted by the visitor routes.
 I’ve listed these activities above and in THIS ARTICLE HERE.
 You also need to elaborate on your intentions in the letter in support of your application.

-Also, you need to provide bank statements clearly showing that you have sufficient funds to cover all reasonable costs in relation to your visit to the UK.
-This includes the cost of the return or onward journey, any costs relating to dependants, and the cost of planned activities.
+You need to provide bank statements clearly showing that you have sufficient funds to cover all reasonable costs in relation to your visit to the UK.
+This includes the cost of the return or onward journey.
+Also, they’ll take into consideratin any costs relating to dependants, and the cost of planned activities.
 You’ll need to clarify this further in your supporting letter.